Call for Abstract

 - Track 16-3Nutrition, Neurotransmitters and Central Nervous System Fatigue

-- Track 16-7Sports Specific Nutrition- Sprinting, Distance Running, Cycling, Team Sports, Gymnastics
+- Track 16-7Sports Specific Nutrition- Sprinting, Distance Running, Cycling, Team Sports

-Nutrigenetics objective is to recognize in what way genetic difference affects response to nutrients.
+Nutrigenetics objective is to identify in what way genetic difference affects response to nutrients.
 This evidence can be pragmatic to boost health, and inhibit diseases.
 The final aim of nutrigenetics is to offer people modified nutrition based on their genetic character.
-Nutrigenomics includes studies about the effects of food constituents on gene expression.
-This means that nutrigenomics is research focusing on finding and understanding the molecular-level interaction between nutrients and other dietary bioactives with the genome.
+Nutrigenomics includes studies about the effects of food constituents on gene expression which shows that the same is the investigation that focuses on discovery and understanding the molecular-level relationship between nutrients and other dietary bioactives with the genome.